galeradan/numly/.github/ISSUE_TEMPLATE/2_Feature_specification.md

 ---
-name: "💡 Feature Specification"
+name: "\U0001F4A1 Feature Specification"
-about: 'For spefication and tasks'
+about: For spefication and tasks
+title: ''
+labels: ''
+assignees: ''

 ---

 # Feature Specification

 ## Feature